echalkpad/jpapp/docs/writeup.md

 	Authorization: ACCESS_TOKEN

-Any API endpoint that are protected with $authorized or $owner will need this header.
+Any API endpoints that are protected with $authorized or $owner will need this header.
 In JoinPay almost everything is protected at the $owner level.

 ###Datasources
 Something you may notice is we changed the data source of our models to "cloudant" from "db (memory)".
 [Cloudant](https://cloudant.com/) is couchDB based, which is not supported natively by LoopBack.
 You will need to install the connector [loopback-connector-couch](https://www.npmjs.com/package/loopback-connector-couch).
-// Then you should add an entry to your /joinpay/server/datasources.json file like below:
+Then you should add an entry to your datasources.json file like below:

+/joinpay/server/datasources.json

 	{
 		"db": {